 - 1. Write the release announcement - 2.
-Announce the release candidate on - the twisted-python mailing list by sending the an email with the subject: Twisted \$RELEASE Pre-Release Announcement - on IRC in the #twisted-dev topic by sending the version number or pip install command
+Announce the release candidate on - the twisted-python mailing list by sending the content of latest release NEWS - on IRC in the #twisted-dev topic by sending the version number

 The release candidate announcement might mention the important changes since the last release, and ask readers to test this release candidate.